codatio/codat-docs/docs/integrations/accounting/quickbooksdesktop/installing-the-quickbooks-connector.md

 :::info Connector download file

-The QuickBooks Desktop web connector is packaged as `QuickBooksDesktopConnector.exe`.
+We package Intuit's web connector with our auto-run tool in a `QuickBooksDesktopConnector.exe` file.
+This bundle is signed using an extended validation certificate.

 :::